jainshravan123/jersey-sample-data-rest-api/README.md

 ## About

 This repository exposes the rest apis for generating the sample data.
+This project is build using the jersey library.

 ## Description
 This is a maven app which is hosted on heroku cloud.
 This app is using the jersey library for creating the rest apis.